sciZer0/newdiscoveries/a/README.md

 Due to this fundamental error — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
 For this reason, humanity has the absolutely wrong picture of the physical world and is losing gigantic opportunities.

 As said above, even this fundamental error alone destroys the entire concept of science of understanding the Universe.
-This error is sufficient.
+It is sufficient.

 <i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>